hvdwolf/wikiscripts/README.md

 Wikipedia and wikivoyage are created by language, not by country.
 As such they are classified by the ISO-639-1 2-digit language code.
 Wikipedia gets more and more articles where geographic coordinates are added (when applicable).
 Wikivoyage is a spin-off of wikipedia where it only deals about “places of interest / places to go”.
 Unfortunately not all articles have coordinates.

-SQLite is used as cross-platform, super simple database.
+SQLite is used as cross-platform, super simple database to hold the "intermediate" data.

 It all starts with the "language_code"wiki-latest-externallinks.sql.gz dumps.
 The externallinks is a huge sql script containing all links for all pages for that specific language.